Help and Resources for

 Paycheck Protection Program

 While REDC is not eligible to offer the Paycheck Protection Program, participating lenders—not the Small Business Administration itself—will make Paycheck Protection Program loans of up to 2.5 × your average monthly payroll costs at an interest rate of 1%.
-Applications for the program will be accepted beginning on Friday, April 3.

 Reach out to your organization’s bank to find out if they are a participating lender.
 If they’re not, the NH District Office of the Small Business Administration has a list of lenders available on their website.

 The Shuttered Venue Operators Grant (SVOG) program was established by the Economic Aid to Hard-Hit Small Businesses, Nonprofits, and Venues Act, and amended by the American Rescue Plan Act.
 The program includes over $16 billion in grants to shuttered venues, to be administered by SBA’s Office of Disaster Assistance.

 Eligible applicants may qualify for grants equal to 45% of their gross earned revenue, with the maximum amount available for a single grant award of $10 million. $2 billion is reserved for eligible applications with up to 50 full-time employees.

 This loan provides economic relief to small businesses and nonprofit organizations that are currently experiencing a temporary loss of revenue.